Riemann hypothesis: Random matrix theory and quantum chaos

+as $T\to\infty$.
+Their conjectures separate a universal random-matrix factor from an arithmetic Euler product factor, and have influenced later work on moments and ratios of L-functions.

+Random matrix theory and quantum chaos are thus heuristic framework surrounding the Riemann hypothesis, even though no proof of the hypothesis is known from this approach.

 Arguments for and against the Riemann hypothesis

 Mathematical papers about the Riemann hypothesis tend to be cautiously noncommittal about its truth.
 Of authors who express an opinion, most of them, such as Riemann (1859) and Bombieri (2000), imply that they expect (or at least hope) that it is true.
 The few authors who express serious doubt about it include Ivić (2008), who lists some reasons for skepticism, and Littlewood (1962), who flatly states that he believes it false, that there is no evidence for it and no imaginable reason it would be true.
 The consensus of the survey articles (Bombieri 2000, Conrey 2003, and Sarnak 2005) is that the evidence for it is strong but not overwhelming, so that while it is probably true there is reasonable doubt.

-Some of the arguments for and against the Riemann hypothesis are listed by Sarnak (2005), Conrey (2003), and Ivić (2008), and include the following:
+Some of the arguments for and against the Riemann hypothesis are listed by Conrey (2003), Sarnak (2005), and Ivić (2008), and include the following: